knowbuddydrums/ista329/README.md

 ## Work Split

-Yen Lai: Responsible for the History and Home page.
-Also created the main styles of the website, such as the color pallette.
-Implemented the "back to top" button seen on all pages.
+Yen Lai: Responsible for the History and Quiz Results page.
+Additionally implemented the JavaScript functionality for section toggling, hover effects, click to reveal, and the back to top button.

 Jeziel Banos Gonzalez: Responsible for building the Legends and Gameplay pages.
 Additionally implemented the darkmode and lightmode button across pages that were deemed necessary.
 Responsible for the README.md file.

-Tay:
+Tay: Responsible for the homepage (index.html) and the guest book.

-Buddy:
+Buddy: Responsible for building the About Us page, configured the GitHub repo used by the team.

-Jenny:
+Jenny: Responsible for the Contact Us page, including the set up of web3forms